VivianGomez/parcial1_web/README.md

 * [Heroku](https://dashboard.heroku.com/)
 * [MongoDB](https://docs.mongodb.com/)

+Creative Edition -- Friendly change of the graph type since UI

-You can also deploy it in https://web-dev-exam1.herokuapp.com/, without downloads
+You can also deploy it in https://web-dev-parcial1.herokuapp.com/, without downloads